mayemi/Spotify-Top-Tracks-App/README.md

 medium_term: Last 6 months,
 long_term: All time

-Run this command in the terminal to set up the Spotipy library.: pip install spotipy
+Run this command in the terminal to set up the Spotipy library: pip install spotipy

 Happy listening!